 As part of your consent conditions you are responsible for these charges.
 The charges apply whether or not you use the consent or lease the land to someone else.

 What are the annual consent charges?

-three types of annual charges for consents.
+There are three types of annual charges for consents.
+Not all consents are charged all of these.